5 – 26 April 2017

 In this exhibition the artists explore drawing for what is not said, or which is said through other means.
 With a shared interest in the behaviour and properties of materials, the artist explore elements such as; tape, sound and light, the analogous and metaphorical narratives of the spice trade, and carbon in its allotrope form of charcoal as a conductor of energy.

 Drawing is often valued for its capacity to enable immediacy and directness of expression, been ascribed as a primitive and essential centre around which satellites the contemporary.
 However it raises the question of what about its capacity for inference and obliqueness?
 What of stepping back to explore how the techniques of detour provide access to subtler meanings than are attainable through direct approaches?

-This group of students suggest that an oblique approach results in a more expanded and open system of communication, where we are each simultaneously at a (our) centre.
-We are therefore free to realise meaning in dependence upon, rather than bear witness to, any absolute meaning.
-In turn this gives rise to an opportunity to reflect on one’s own cultural determinants through otherness.
+We live in a world where out of necessity we act through convention, by committee, but it exists as a series of phenomena that come into being in dependence upon being named by the mind.
+This group of students suggest that an oblique approach results in a more expanded and open system of communication, where we are free to realise meaning in dependence upon, rather than bear witness to, any absolute meaning.

 Mimi Angrave / Monica Bonomo / Margaret Maguire / Carrie Mason / Tereza Tzelepaki / Sue Wicker